 Older products can be retired to a legacy products page, and lines should really be pared down.
 Keeping only non-LCD entry level models, and offering say 4 types of compact power-brick types, 4 types of slim mini-tower with and 4 without Pure Sine wave, 3 fatter industrial mini-towers, and 3 consumer rack-mounts comes to only 18 total products, plenty of choice for consumers.
 CyberPower, you could simplify further by offering Pure Sine wave versions on mid to higher watt models, and use USB charging ports as a selling point for mid to higher tier offerings.

 Anyways, the products we tested we found to be high quality, so with a clearer offering for consumers I think CyberPower will continue to deliver backups that people can easily decide and depend on.
 Thanks to CyberPower for sending over the 850 and 1500 VA models for today’s episode.
-And give us a quick follow on social media, you can find us at techspinreview on Facebook, Instagram and Twitter, and you can be notified of new contests and as we hinted at last episode, we’re working on an overclocking Intel 10-series guide with MSI right now, so we should have access to new gear for review soon, stay tuned!
+And follow us on Twitter, Instagram and Facebook at techspinreview.
+We’re working on an overclocking Intel 10-series guide with MSI right now, so we should have access to new gear for review soon, stay tuned!

-Thanks for reading this far!
-This guide and review took several days to put together, so if you found it useful, please Subscribe to our YouTube channel, and click that BELL icon (point) to get notified of new videos!
+Thanks for reading this UPS Buying Guide!
+This guide and review took several days to put together, so if you found it useful, please take a second to hit Like, subscribe, the bell to get notified of new videos!
 We do check comments, so leave questions or things we missed down below.
 And let us know what you’d like to see next!
 Bye for now!